 Kim performed for several years with the original Daryl Davis Band (see videos).
 Kim has also performed with and appeared at Blues Alley with jazz vocalist Christian Josi and pianist Sean Lane (listen to Discography).

-Kim’s former and current students include:
+Kim’s former students include:

 Luther Gray – Premier drummer/percussionist/arts educator in Boston.
 Major traditional/free jazz composer and contributor, performing/recording with Buck Hill, Joe Morris, Fred Anderson, Ken Vandermark and many others.
 Creator of major musical groups Percussion Incorporated and Bamboula 2000 (Big Easy Music Award).
 (5 years of study)